 Cons

-Historically limited penetration into the surrounding formation.
-With the higher pressure jetting the risk of well damage is greatly increased.
+Offers limited penetration into the surrounding formation.
+With the higher pressure jetting, the risk of well damage is greatly increased.